RTVS presenter threatened with death, rape

 On Sunday, the police stated that the National Criminal Agency (NAKA) started investigation into the matter.

 Jančkárová received the first e-mail and phone threats after the February 18 airing of Sobotné Dialógy with Slovak President Zuzana Čaputová.
-Further threats came after the February 25 edition, when RTVS refused to allow uninvited Smer MP Ľuboš Blaha, who showed up instead of invited Smer MP Marián Kéry.
+Further threats came after the February 25 edition, when RTVS refused to allow Smer MP Ľuboš Blaha to participate.
+He had shown up uninvited instead of Smer MP and chair of the foreign affairs parliamentary committee Marián Kéry.

+Kéry was invited to discuss the war in Ukraine with interim Defence Minister Jaroslav Naď (OĽaNO).

 The broadcaster also calls attention to the possible link between the threats to Jančkárová, and an increasing level of aggression in public discourse and the spread of hate towards journalists.